Code of Condunct

 - sensitive and tactful, but also honest; if uncertain which side to err upon, please choose sensitivity and tact

-- succinct, meaning that feedback should take no more than 1-2 minutes to speak before allowing another participant a chance to respond or give feedback
+- succinct, meaning that presenting feedback should take no more than 1-2 minutes, and then another participant should be allowed a chance to respond or give feedback

 - on topic, meaning that feedback should not tangent or require convoluted explanations

-- offered with awareness of the submission's style, lineage, and intention; when uncertain of what those may be, use the submission as an opportunity to become educated about the diversity of style, lineages, and intentions in existence
+- offered with awareness of the submission's style, lineage, and intention; when uncertain of what these may be, use the submission to become educated about the diversity of possibilities

 - offered without a soapbox; a critique is neither a lecture nor a debate